MicrosoftDocs/cpp-docs/docs/mfc/reference/cfiledialog-class.md

 ### Parameters
  [in] *bOpenFileDialog*
  The parameter that specifies what type of dialog box to create.
-Set it to `TRUE` to construct a **File Open** dialog box.
-Set it to `FALSE` to construct a **File Save As** dialog box.
+Set it to TRUE to construct a **File Open** dialog box.
+Set it to FALSE to construct a **File Save As** dialog box.

  [in] *lpszDefExt*
  The default file name extension.
 If the user does not include a known extension (one that has an association on the user’s computer) in the Filename box, the extension specified by *lpszDefExt* is automatically appended to the file name.
-If this parameter is `NULL`, no extension is appended.
+If this parameter is NULL, no extension is appended.

  [in] *lpszFileName*
  The initial file name that appears in the Filename box.
-If `NULL`, no initial file name appears.
+If NULL, no initial file name appears.

  [in] *dwFlags*
  A combination of one or more flags that you can use to customize the dialog box.
 For a description of these flags, see the [OPENFILENAME](http://msdn.microsoft.com/library/windows/desktop/ms646839) structure in the Windows SDK.
 If you modify the `m_ofn.Flags` structure member, use a bitwise-OR operator in your changes to keep the default behavior intact.